yihan0512/eigenface-fisherface-src-svm/README.md

 make
 ```
 ###spgl1 solver
-* compile a c-version by running spgsetup.m for faster computation"
+* compile a c-version by running spgsetup.m for faster computation